Amy Beach: Return to America and later life

-She returned to America in 1914, not long after the beginning of World War I. Beach and Craft made pro-German statements to the American press, but Beach said her allegiance was to "the musical, not the militaristic Germany."
+Beach returned to America in 1914, not long after the beginning of World War I. Beach and Craft made pro-German statements to the American press, but Beach said her allegiance was to "the musical, not the militaristic Germany."
 She gave some manuscripts of music she had written in Europe to Craft, who brought them back to the U.S. Beach delayed her own departure until September 1914 and so had a further trunkful of manuscripts confiscated at the Belgian border.
 Beach eventually recovered the trunk and contents in 1929.

 In 1915, the Panama–Pacific International Exposition in San Francisco commemorated the opening of the Panama Canal and the city's recovery from the 1906 earthquake and fire.
 Amy Beach was honored often by concerts of her music and receptions during 1915, and her Panama Hymn was commissioned for the occasion.
 In 1915, and again in 1916, Beach visited her aunt Franc and cousin Ethel in San Francisco, who by then were her closest living relatives.
-About August 6, 1916, Beach, Franc, and Ethel left San Francisco together, leaving Franc's husband Lyman Clement behind, a "fifty-year-old marriage broken apart", for unknown reasons.
+About August 6, 1916, Beach, Franc, and Ethel left San Francisco together, leaving Franc's husband Lyman Clement behind, a "fifty-year-old marriage broken apart" for unknown reasons.
 The three women took up residence in Hillsborough, New Hampshire, where Franc and Beach's mother had been born.
-Lyman Clement "was settled" in a Veterans' Home in California from 1917 until his death in 1922.
+Beach's uncle, Clement, "was settled" in a Veterans' Home in California from 1917 until his death in 1922.
 After 1916, "Hillsborough was Beach's official residence: there she voted in presidential elections."
 In 1918, her cousin Ethel "developed a terminal illness," and she spent time taking care of her, as Franc, at age 75, "could hardly" do so by herself.

 Aside from concert tours and the time of Ethel's illness until her death in 1920, Beach also spent part of her time in New York City.
 Someone had asked her if she was the daughter of Mrs. H. H. A. Beach.
 She resumed using that married name, but used "Amy Beach" on bookplates and stationery.
 For a few summers, she composed at her cottage in Centerville, Massachusetts on Cape Cod.